carlosp420/nymphalidae_diversification/MS.md

 [@maddison2007].
 We used our compiled data of hostplant use to produce binary datasets for the characters “feeding on the plant family Solanaceae or Apocynaceae” (supp. mat.
-07) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives (Willmott and Freitas 2006) and Danaini (Apocynaceae).
+07) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006] and Danaini (Apocynaceae).
 We analyzed the data using BiSSE employing the markov chain monte carlo algorithm on the maximum credibility tree, taking into account missing taxa by using the parameter “sampling factor” (sampling.f) in diversitree.